ajschumacher/ajschumacher.github.io/20171114-deep_rl/index.md

 -----

-Atari games

-best three (better than human): Video Pinball, Boxing, Breakout
+Next, Atari.
+A lot of Atari games are well played by RL now.
+The ones shown (Video Pinball, Boxing, Breakout) are some of the ones that RL does the best on.

 -----